microfundiv-lab/EnteroEco/README.md

 # Project EnteroEco
-Repository for microbiome project investigating the global ecological landscape of <i>Enterobacteriaceae</i>.
+Repository of research project investigating the global ecological landscape of <i>Enterobacteriaceae</i> in the human gut microbiome.

 # Workflows
 These are the custom workflows that were used in this study.
 Each individual repo has detailed instructions on how to install and run the pipelines.